Hang gliding 1978 and 1979 part 3

 That left Ken Messenger, John Penry Evans, and Rita in the sail loft at Birdman.
 They came up with the Comanche.
 Like the Solar Wings Storm, the Birdman Comanche featured a wider nose angle (125°) with a flatter sail than the Cherokee.
 After some refinement of the flexible outer tips in the first two they made (the elliptical tip design of the example here was abandoned) the Comanche was found to have better performance than the Cherokee and the Storm.
 Main battens were pre-cambered aluminum at the front and flexible glass fiber at the back.
 Likely copying the example set by the Mouette Atlas, designed by Gerard Thevenot in France, the maximum camber point was farther forward than had been usual up to that time.

 The Comanche was, as far as I know, the last Birdman hang glider.
 I photographed this one at the BHGA annual general meeting held at Warwick University in about March of 1979.
 Some months later Ken Messenger called it a day and closed down Birdman Sports.

 For more about Birdman, including links to two photos of another Comanche prototype, see the related topics menu Birdman of Wiltshire, England.

-For more of Solar Wings, see my threads page Solar Wings of Wiltshire, England.
+For more of Solar Wings, see the related topics menu Solar Wings of Wiltshire, England.